 Save the application form questions and prepare all responses.

 Proceed to the online form and submit an application.

 If the written application is accepted, a state selection committee will conduct interviews.

-If successful at state level, a final, national selection interview will be held face-to-face or virtually.
+If successful at state level, a final, national selection interview will be held.